-Every organization faces the danger of unforeseen, detrimental events that might cost the organization money or even bankrupt it.
+Every organization faces the danger of unforeseen events that might disrupt operations, cost unexpected amounts of money, or even ruin your business.
 To counter that potential harm, businesses must engage in risk management.

-This article introduces the concepts of risk management, and how an organization can begin to implement a risk management program to confront the threats that your own business might face.
+This article introduces the concepts of risk management, and how an organization can begin implementing a risk management program to confront the threats that it faces.

 What Is Risk Management?

-Risk management is the set of steps a business takes to reduce the potential consequences of an unwanted event, or even to prevent such unwanted events from happening at all.
-In other words, risk management is a system for dealing with risks before they evolve into immediate and direct harm.
+Risk management is the set of steps an organization takes to prevent unwanted events from happening, or at least to reduce the damage of those events when they do happen.
+Put another way: risk management is a system for dealing with risks before they evolve into immediate and direct harm.

-Before creating your risk management plan, it’s essential to understand the definition of “risk.”
+Before creating your risk management plan, it’s essential to understand what “risk” really means.

 In the business world, a risk is an event or condition that, if it happens, might affect business objectives positively or negatively.
-Investing money, for example, incurs the risk of a positive outcome (financial gain) and a damaging one (financial loss).
+Investing money, for example, incurs the risk of a positive outcome (financial gain) or a negative one (financial loss).

 A risk that has happened is an event or incident.
 In cybersecurity, the term “event” refers to some unusual and observable occurrence, such as someone trying to breach the system.
 If the breach attempt succeeds, that’s an “incident.”
 In other words, a cybersecurity incident is an event that results in damage or exposure to information security assets and operations.

 Once you fully understand the meaning of risk, you can begin managing it.
-The risk management process involves a series of actions, each leading to the next and each important to your risk management program.
+The risk management process involves a series of actions, each step leading to the next one and all of them critical to your risk management program.

 Risk Management Steps

-Numerous bodies of knowledge that describe the steps businesses must take to manage risk have been released by the risk management discipline.
-The ISO 31000 standard, Risk Management Guidelines, created by the International Organization for Standardization (ISO) is one well-known example.
+Numerous bodies of knowledge describe the five steps of risk management that businesses must take to manage risk.
+The ISO 31000 standard, Risk Management Guidelines, created by the International Organization for Standardization (ISO), is one well-known example.

 Any entity can apply ISO’s five-step risk management approach, which consists of the following steps: